MarioBrendel/MarioBrendel.github.io/_posts/2016-01-28-Angular2_Jspm_Setup_Part1.md

 {% endhighlight %}

 The npm install is used to get jspm which will install our frontend package manager.
 For more information see: [JSPM](http://jspm.io/)
 <br />JSPM init will initialize our project.
 The -y flag is used to answer all the init questions with yes.
-If you want you can call jspm init without the -y flag and discover, what jspm lets you configure.</pre><br /><br />
+If you want you can call jspm init without the -y flag and discover, what jspm lets you configure.
 After you have executed these commands, create an app folder within you root folder (Angular2-JSPM-Setup).
 Your project should now look like this: ![folder structure]({{ site.url }}/public/images/2016-01-28-Setup/Setup_after_JSPMInit.PNG)
 <br/>
 Now we will change the config.js a little bit to make it compatible with our following typescript files.
 To do that copy the following code and paste it  in the System.config: